 - ISFM Certificate in Feline Friendly Nursing

-If your practice is a current ISFM Practice Member, there is a discount of £20 for the Certificate and £50 for the Diploma course.
+If your practice is a current ISFM Practice Member, there is a discount of £20 for the Certificate.

 Please be aware that there will be no refund if the course is not started or completed unless there are extraordinary circumstances and this is at the discretion of International Cat Care.